Flat space gravity at finite cutoff: Conclusions

 For $d=3$, this violation can potentially be explained by the presence of gapless modes.
-The gapless modes would contribute to the $\tilde{\b}^0$ piece of the effective action, which in $d = 3$ is precisely the same order as $c_1$.
-In fact, this is exactly what happens in the 3d free scalar field theory---the $\b^0$ piece of the effective action is negative, but that negativity comes entirely from the gapless sector, and we actually have $c_1 = 0$.
+Gapless modes would contribute to the $\tilde{\b}^0$ piece of the effective action, which at $d = 3$ is precisely the same order as $c_1$.
+In fact, this is what happens in the 3d free scalar field theory---the $\b^0$ piece of the effective action is negative, but that negativity comes entirely from the gapless sector, and we actually have $c_1 = 0$.
 The coefficient of the full subextensive term is only equal to $c_1$ when $\igapless = 0$.
-However, this explanation would not work for $d > 3$: there, any gapless sector would continue to contribute at order $\tilde{\b}^0$, which is not the leading subextensive piece.
+However, this explanation would not work for $d > 3$; there, any gapless sector would continue to contribute at order $\tilde{\b}^0$, which is not the leading subextensive piece.

 What we propose instead is that this is a sharp signal that the boundary theory is not an ordinary QFT.
 Instead, it is a QFT coupled to a metric degree of freedom.
 This is expected from a couple of different perspectives: (1) since we do not fix the conformal mode of the boundary metric, we expect to have to integrate over it.
-This therefore couples the boundary QFT to a metric degree of freedom, the Weyl mode (2) gravity is not expected to decouple at a finite-cutoff boundary (which is what we have for $K > 0$), a fact famously used in the Randall--Sundrum model \cite{Randall:1999ee, Randall:1999vf}, (3) the conjectured bound $c_1 \geq 0$ implies an Einstein--Hilbert term of the \emph{opposite} sign compared to Einstein gravity; while this is no problem for an effective action of background terms, a dynamical theory of gravity with such a sign would be unstable.
+This therefore couples the boundary QFT to a metric degree of freedom, the Weyl mode; (2) gravity is generically not expected to decouple at a finite-cutoff boundary; and (3) the conjectured QFT bound $c_1 \geq 0$ implies an Einstein--Hilbert term of the \emph{opposite} sign compared to Einstein gravity.
+While this is no problem for an effective action of background terms, a dynamical theory of gravity with such a sign would be unstable.
 (Notice though that this is the Einstein--Hilbert term of the dimensionally reduced effective theory.)